andris9/auth-proxy/README.md

 $ systemctl start auth-proxy
 ```

-Next open the hostname of the proxy service in your browser
+Next open the hostname of the proxy service in your browser.
+Default username is "admin" and password is "admin" (or whatever you have set in the users config file).

 ## Update